Entry point: Java

 To run this program, one must call java HelloWorld in the directory where the compiled class file HelloWorld.class) exists.
 Alternatively, executable JAR files use a manifest file to specify the entry point in a manner that is filesystem-independent from the user's perspective.

 Since Java 25, it is possible to create a "compact source file" which implicitly declares a final class in the unnamed package.
 This class extends java.lang.Object and does not implement any interfaces, has only a default constructor, and has the fields and methods declared in the compact source file.
-Furthermore, Java 25 moves the class java.io.IO to the package java.lang (thus implicitly importing it into all source files), based on System.out and System.in rather than java.io.Console.
+Furthermore, Java 25 moves the class java.io.IO (first introduced in Java 23) to the package java.lang (thus implicitly importing it into all source files), based on System.out and System.in rather than java.io.Console.
 This allows a simplified Hello World program, perhaps more similar to C and C++ where main resides in the global namespace: